 Retraining your model - Amazon Lookout for Equipment

-Amazon Lookout for Equipment will no longer be open to new customers starting on October 17, 2024.
-If you would like to use the service, please sign up prior to October 17.
-For capabilities like Lookout for Equipment explore our blog post.
+Amazon Lookout for Equipment is no longer open to new customers.
+Existing customers can continue to use the service as normal.
+For capabilities similar to Amazon Lookout for Equipment see our blog post.

 Retraining your model